onikazu/ImageEditor/README.md

 ImageEditor make your image editting easy through python, opencv.

 # Usage
-At first, we must make directories for images.
-Run this command
+At first, put the images you want to execute to "images/input"

+You need to select mode by command argument when you use this program like this.

 ```
-$ python first_setting.py
+$ python image_editor.py to_gray
 ```

+There are images after program execution in "images/output" directory.

+# Modes you can choose
-## to_gray.py
+## to_gray
+Convert color images to gray images